Endriyas21/simple_shell/README.md

 ## Overview

-`my_shell` is a simple Unix shell implementation written in C. It provides basic functionalities of a shell, including command execution, environment variable management, and support for built-in commands.
+`unix_shell` is a Unix shell implementation written in C. It provides basic functionalities of a shell, including command execution, environment variable management, and support for built-in commands.
 This project aims to mimic the behavior of a Unix shell, allowing users to interact with the system through a command-line interface.

 ## Features